-B. Nor can Hardison's substitution of its de minimis standard for Title VII's clear text be justified by any concern about the Establishment Clause.

-1. When Hardison worried that accommodation of religious practices would result in unequal treatment, it focused on religiously neutral categories-on treating religious and nonreligious employees the same, regardless of whether they had similar needs or were similarly situated.
+- C. Nor can Hardison's substitution of its de minimis standard for Title VII's clear text be justified by any concern about the Establishment Clause. - 1.
+When Hardison worried that accommodation of religious practices would result in unequal treatment, it focused on religiously neutral categories-on treating religious and nonreligious employees the same, regardless of whether they had similar needs or were similarly situated.
 An equally coherent and more liberty-protecting understanding of neutrality focuses on religiously neutral incentives.
 The right to practice or reject religion is most free when governments and employers neither encourage nor discourage religion.

 Work rules that force employees to choose between their faith and their job powerfully discourage religious exercise.
-But accommodating employees with special religious needs does little to encourage other employees to join these usually demanding religions.
+But accommodating employees with special religious needs does little to encourage other employees to join the unusually demanding religions that generate most of these claims.
 It is far more neutral to accommodate employees' religious practices than to fire them for practicing their faith.